alexlib/dockerfiles/README.md

 not require full VM like our Virtualbox image (3.5 Gb)

-## Installation with Docker image from DockerHub, on Windows in 8 simple steps
+## Installation with Docker image from DockerHub, on Windows in 7 steps
 1. Install Docker for Windows https://docs.docker.com/docker-for-windows/
 2. Open PowerShell in Adminstrative Mode
 3. Run and wait for about 5 min (it's approximately 900 Mb download)